Robust adaptive variable selection in ultra-high dimensional linear regression models: Introduction

-We start with the definition of the DPD loss function and the corresponding robust regularized estimator of regression coefficient for the LRM in (\ref{1.1}) with adaptively weighted penalty functions and a general class of location-scale type error distributions including the normal errors (Section 2).
-The robustness of the proposed adaptive robust estimator is examined theoretically via the influence function analyses (Section 3).
-Further, the large sample oracle model selection property of our proposed estimator is also derived under appropriate conditions, along with its consistency and asymptotic normality (Section 4).
-An efficient computational algorithm has also been discussed for our proposed estimation procedure (Section 5).
-The finite-sample performance of the proposal is then illustrated through simulation studies, comparing its performance with that of other existing robust and non-robust methods (Section 6).
-Finally, the proposed method is applied to a real high-dimensional data set from the field of chemometrics, highlighting the advantage of our proposal in the presence of leverage points (section 7).
-For brevity, the proofs of all the results and additional numerical results are presented in the Appendix to the paper.
+The rest of the paper is organized as follows: We start with the definition of the DPD loss function and the corresponding robust regularized estimator with adaptively weighted penalty functions in the LRM (Section \ref{SEC:def}).
+The robustness of the proposed adaptive procedure is examined theoretically via its influence function analysis (Section \ref{SEC:if}).
+Further, large sample oracle model selection property of our proposed estimator is derived along with its consistency and asymptotic normality (Section \ref{SEC:oracle}).
+Subsequently, an efficient computational algorithm has been discussed (Section \ref{SEC:computation}) and the finite-sample performance of the proposal is illustrated through simulation studies, comparing its performance with that of other existing robust and non-robust regularization methods (Section \ref{sec:simulation}).
+Finally, the proposed method is applied to a real high-dimensional data set from the field of chemometrics, highlighting the advantage of our proposal in the presence of leverage points (Section \ref{SEC:realdata}).
+For brevity, the proofs of all the results, details of the computational algorithm and additional numerical results are presented in the Appendix, available in the Online Supplementary Material.